Indo-Pak WC match will inspire girls across the border to take up cricket: Bismah | Sports-Games

 “The Indian team is a good unit and has done well recently.
 They also have had some very good youngsters coming in of late,” she said.

-"We aim to make it to the semi-finals, something which we have never done before.
-I strongly believe that this site has all the ingredients to achieve that.
-Being the senior-most player and the captain of the team, she feels that she must lead by example.
+“Our aim is to make it to the semi-finals, something which we have never done before.
+I strongly believe that this side has all the ingredients to achieve that.
+Being the senior most player and the captain of the team , she feels that it is her duty to lead from from example.

 Having seen many ups and downs in her journey so far, she had once decided to quit cricket to embrace motherhood.